ourcodingclub/ourcodingclub.github.io/_tutorials/tidyverse.md

 ### The YAML Header

 At the top of any R Markdown script is a `YAML` header section enclosed by `` --- ``.
 By default this includes a title, author, date and the file type you want to output to.
-Many other options are available for different functions and formatting, see [here for `.pdf` options](http://rmarkdown.rstudio.com/html_document_format.html" target="_blank">here for `.html` options</a> and <a href="http://rmarkdown.rstudio.com/pdf_document_format.html).
+Many other options are available for different functions and formatting, see [here for `.html` options](http://rmarkdown.rstudio.com/html_document_format.html) and [here for `.pdf` options](http://rmarkdown.rstudio.com/pdf_document_format.html).
 Rules in the header section will alter the whole document.

 Add your own details at the top of your`.Rmd` script, e.g.: